 By Jonathan Lee

-AccuScore specializes in football predictions and projections by calculating the precise probability teams have of winning each game, their division, and making the playoffs.
+AccuScore provides expert NFL picks and projections by calculating the precise probability teams have of winning each game, their division, and making the playoffs.
 Using projected lineups, football predictions are created by simulating each game of the season one play at a time, up to 10,000 to 20,000 times.
-VisitAccuScore for weekly updates for all football and sports expert picks and predictions.
+VisitAccuScore for expert sports picks.

 The Bills continue to circle the wagons.
 Buffalo beat the so-called “dream team” to continue its own dream season moving to 4-1.
 The Bills gained over 10 percentage points in the AccuScore projections and now, make the playoffs more often than not: 53.2 percent of the time.
 They remain tied with New England in the real standings.
 However, the Patriots are the most likely playoff team in the AFC at 94.1 percent.
 The AFC East team that should start to worry is New York.
 The Jets had another significant drop in our projections, losing 7.3 percentage points this week.
 Miami, though, is in good shape for the Andrew Luck sweepstakes.

 Oakland won one for Al Davis and continues to be a viable contender in the AFC West.
 The Raiders win the division in 25.9 percent of simulations.
 The Chargers remain the favorite in the division.
 At 83.6 percent, the Chargers are a likely playoff team.
 Kansas City actually won its second game this week, but the computers don’t believe in the Chiefs, as their playoff odds remain at just three percent.
 The wins are really just worsening their draft positioning.
 Denver got a crowd boost by playing Tim Tebow, but the playoffs are a fantasy for this season.